dougeby/IntuneDocs/intune/app-based-conditional-access-intune.md

 	- Microsoft OneDrive for Business for iOS and Android
 	- Microsoft OneNote for iOS

-> [!IMPORTANT]
-> For Android devices, the initial device registration must be done by logging into either the OneDrive app, or the Outlook app.

 ## How app-based conditional access works

 In this example, the admin has app protection policies applied to the Outlook app followed by a conditional access rule that adds the Outlook app to an approved list of apps that can be used when accessing corporate e-mail.